 At the start of each academic year compelling nominations are presented by students to their peers before a vote to decide the School’s main charity.
 Charity initiatives, like fund -raising concerts Wally Pop, Wally Stage and Screen contribute to the fund-raising for this charity over the ensuing twelve months.
-In 2017/18 £5,208.42 was raised for The Brain Tumour Charity in this way.
-The 2018/19 School Charity is The A21 Campaign to end Modern Day Slavery.
+The School Charity for the 2019/2020 academic year is Alice’s Arc, a children’s cancer charity dedicated to funding research into finding a cure and less harsh treatments for Rhabdomyosarcoma.

 Running alongside initiatives to support the School’s leading charity are established annual charity events including Jeans for Genes Day, Children in Need and Sport Relief.

 Houses and Forms also identify and support other good causes each year and staff are also very much involved, participating in group and individual events to raise money for school charities.

 Many Walthamstow Hall students undertake service in the local community as part of the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level.
 From November 2018, this concept has been extended to younger students through the introduction of Walthamstow Hall’s Active Adventure Award for Year 7 and 8 pupils.

 In addition, the School has established links with a number of local organisations where students undertake volunteering work.